DavidT3/DAXA/docs/source/install.rst

 I strongly recommend that you make use of Python virtual environments, or (even better) Conda/Mamba virtual environments when installing DAXA.

-You can fetch the current working version from the git repository, and install it using the setup.py
+You can fetch the current working version from the git repository, and install it (this method has replaced 'python setup.py install'):

 .. code-block::

     git clone https://github.com/DavidT3/DAXA
     cd DAXA
-    python setup.py install
+    python -m pip install .

-Alternatively you could use the 'develop' option so that any changes you pull from the remote repository are reflected without having to reinstall DAXA.
+Alternatively you could use the 'editable' option (this has replaced running setup.py and passing 'develop') so that any changes you pull from the remote repository are reflected without having to reinstall DAXA.

 .. code-block::

     git clone https://github.com/DavidT3/DAXA
     cd DAXA
-    python setup.py develop
+    python -m pip install --editable .

 Once installed, you can import DAXA in the usual way (the command will be lowercase, 'import daxa').
 If you have stayed in the DAXA directory cloned from GitHub and opened Python there then it is possible to 'import DAXA', but that will behave